balderdashy/sails-docs/reference/application/application.md

 # Application (`sails`)

-The `sails` application object contains all relevant runtime state for a Sails application.
+The Sails application object contains all relevant runtime state for a Sails application.
-By default it is exposed globally, but this behavior [can be disabled](http://sailsjs.org/documentation/reference/configuration/sails-config-globals), e.g. for use cases where multiple Sails app instances need to exist at once, or where globals are not an option.
+By default it is exposed globally as `sails`, but this behavior [can be disabled](http://sailsjs.org/documentation/reference/configuration/sails-config-globals), e.g. for use cases where multiple Sails app instances need to exist at once, or where globals are not an option.
 The application object can also always be accessed on an incoming request (`req._sails`), and inside of [model](http://sailsjs.org/documentation/concepts/models-and-orm/models) and [service](http://sailsjs.org/documentation/concepts/services) modules via `this.sails`.